 Background: Opening an account at a financial institution requires people to provide information and proof of identification.
 Most banks and credit unions will allow young people to open savings accounts at an early age and checking accounts once they turn 13.
-Prior to the age of 18, young people will need an adult to open an account with them.
+Prior to the age of 18, young people will need an adult to open the account with them.
 Federal law requires banks and credit unions to confirm the identities of individuals opening accounts.
-Laws such as the Patriot Act and Bank SecrecyAct include these requirements to help prevent terrorism and money laundering.
+Laws such as the Patriot Act and Bank Secrecy Act include these requirements to help prevent terrorism and money laundering.

-People who open accounts should also understand the terms and conditions of the account, including any fees that could be charged.
+People who open accounts should also understand the terms and conditions of the account.
 When applying for a checking account, this also involves understanding what the minimum deposit and balance requirements are along with any fees that may be associated with the account.
 Some checking accounts-usually those with higher balance requirements-will pay interest to the account holder.